kamrik/IntroText/labs/asgn1_GHPages.md

 - Follow the assignment invitation link:
   https://classroom.github.com/a/3ltiIQBl

-- In the new Classroom repo edit the README file and append a link to your repo with the site at the bottom.
+- In the new Classroom repo edit the README file and append a link to your private repo at the bottom.
 The link should look like this:
 `https://github.com/username/repo_name`

 - Commit - this will trigger the autograder.
 Check for output under "Actions".
 Make sure to read the output in the black section.